City of Wodonga

 The City of Wodonga is a local government area in the Hume region of Victoria, Australia, located in the north-east part of the state.
 It covers an area of 433 km2 and in August 2021, had a population of 43,253.

 It is primarily urban with the vast majority of its population living in the Greater Wodonga urban area, while other significant settlements within the LGA include Bandiana and Bonegilla.
 Its floral and fauna emblems are pink heath and the Leadbeater's possum respectively—the same as those of the state of Victoria.
 It is one of only a few regional councils in Victoria to remain serving just one urban district after the amalgamation process of 1994, although through that process it did gained some portions of the former shires of Chiltern and Yackandandah.

 The city is governed and administered by the Wodonga City Council; its seat of local government and administrative centre is located at the council headquarters in Wodonga.
-The city is named after the main urban settlement located in the north-east of the LGA, that is Wodonga, which is also the LGA's most populous urban centre with a population of 16,487.
+The city is named after the main urban settlement located in the north-east of the LGA, that is Wodonga, which is also the LGA's most populous urban centre with a population of 37,839.
 It provides governance for the Victorian part of the Albury-Wodonga urban area.

 History

 Wodonga was first surveyed in 1852 and proclaimed the town of Belvoir in the same year.
 In 1876 the Victorian colonial government granted a request from the people of the area for their district to be severed from the Shire of Yackandandah to form a new municipality, and on 10 March 1876, the Shire of Wodonga was incorporated.
 On 12 April 1911 it annexed a further part of Yackandandah, and on 30 March 1973, Wodonga was proclaimed a Rural City by the Governor of Victoria, Sir Rohan Delacombe.

 The municipality survived widespread local government amalgamations in 1994, gaining the Baranduda and Barnawartha North districts from neighbouring shires.
 However, the councillors were dismissed on 18 November 1994, and replaced by commissioners Mel Read, a long-serving executive of the Albury-Wodonga Development Corporation, Des Kelly, a Shire of Tallangatta councillor from 1968 until 1994, and Mike Hansen, a retired army officer with management and logistics experience.
 The commissioners decided in 1995 that, to give the city a fresh image, the term "rural" be dropped from use except when legally required.
-It has since been officially renamed to the City of Wodonga.
+It has since been officially renamed to the City of Wodonga after an application by the council in December 2003.
 The elected council was reinstituted in 1997.